-THEMIS will be integrated at Swales Aerospace in a class 100,000 clean area per FED-STD-209D (see Figure 4).
-The facility will be cleaned every two weeks or when additional cleaning is deemed necessary by the MAM or I&T Manager.
-The facilities and operations will be governed by the THEMIS Clean Area and Personnel Operations Procedure, (tbd).
+THEMIS will be integrated at the University of California - Berkeley (UCB) Space Science Lab (SSL) in a class 100,000 clean area per FED-STD-209D (see Figure 4).
+The facility will be constantly monitored for cleanliness.
+The facilities and operations will be governed by the THEMIS Clean Area and Personnel Operations Procedure.
 Personnel must attend a cleanroom training class prior to working in the clean area.
 Cleanroom compatible smocks, hoods or caps, shoe covers and latex or nitrile gloves will be worn in the clean area.
 Cleanroom coveralls and hoods will be substituted for smocks and caps when the non-flight covers are removed from ESA and SST and at the request of the MAM or I&T Manager.
 Polyethylene gloves will be worn when working with solvents.
-Swales will supply the cleanroom garments and re-stock the facility with clean garments as required.
-A control area will be established around the Probe to limit access and facilitate contamination control.
+UCB will supply the cleanroom garments and re-stock the facility with clean garments as required.
+A control area will be established around the Probes to limit access and facilitate contamination control.

 The THEMIS instrument complement must meet an external cleanliness level of 500A per MIL-STD-1246B in the integration area.
-The ESA & SST instruments will be purged continuously with Ultra High Purity GN2 during integration.
+The ESA & SST instruments will be purged continuously during integration.
 The purge may be interrupted for a period of no longer than 24 hours if absolutely necessary due to integration activities.
 After verification and during the integration process, the external surfaces of the instrument (or the external surface of the instrument cover for ESA, SST, and the electric field probes) will be inspected for visible cleanliness per Section 5 of this document every two weeks (unless the instrument is bagged for the entire period).
 If the instrument surfaces are not visibly clean, cleaning will take place until the surface passes inspection.
 The instrument provider is responsible for cleaning the instrument exterior surfaces and maintaining interior instrument surfaces.
 The hardware will be covered with project approved bagging material during periods of inactivity or when outside controlled areas.
 The ESA and SST non-flight covers will remain installed during routine integration activities and at all times when the instrument is outside the clean area.
 Any hardware that has been taken out of the clean area will be inspected for visible cleanliness per Section 5 of this document prior to re-entering the clean area.